simulated-tea/Construct2-RubberBand/README.md

 There do not (yet?) exist any Expressions or Actions other than the bare minimum.
 No performance optimizations have been done so far.
+Also the save-load functionality is entirely untested. (saveToJSON, loadFromJSON)

 It is also currently limited to have only one instance of the behavior per object.
 This is due to a 'ripping' effect if the bands get 'overstretched'.